landolphia/Butter/README.md

 ##Usage

 You need Python installed to run/compile this.
+You also need Selenium's Chromedriver running from the directory you're running Butter from, depending on what you're trying to do.
+You also-also need the login info in a file called private.slr, username/password one two consecutive lines.
 This will only work if you download and save the "Showing sheet" page as showing.html in the same directory as this.

 '''Shell